 Now I am grown up, I am lucky in a different way.
 Because the cottage where I lived as a child, and the village, and the green country, are still there, almost exactly the same.
 My younger brother owns the house now, so I can visit it whenever I want to.
 Another walnut tree has grown where the old one used to be.
 The quince tree still grows in front and the copper beech at the back.
 It is now so huge that you can see it from the top of the Downs.

 Many people aren’t able to go back to their childhood homes.
 The world changes so fast now: whole towns grow up like mustard, or are knocked down; whole landscapes are changed by bulldozers; wars force people to leave their countries and never return.
 So I know how lucky — how fantastically lucky —I am.
 Whenever I want, I can go back and take a look at my childhood scene, and it is still there, like a tiny precious world inside a glass paperweight.
 I can go to the top of the stair, where a little bureau stood, which I shared with my sister; where I used to sit on the wooden chest that held the vacuum cleaner, and lick my pencil, and write “Once upon a time …”

-The book she was writing was The Stolen Lake, Dido’s adventures in a Southern American country which had long ago been settled by the Romans, and where the ship that should have been bearing Dido and its English naval crew back to Old England has been summoned to find and return a stolen lake – the lake which contains the sword Excalibur…
+The book she was writing was The Stolen Lake, one of The Wolves Chronicles, telling of her heroine Dido Twite’s adventures in a Southern American country which she imagined had long ago been settled by the Romans, and where the ship that should have been bearing Dido and its English naval crew back to Old England has been summoned to find and return a stolen lake – the lake which may contain the sword Excalibur…